The drag and drop actions

 end

-For each id a new index is created using Enum.with_index
+For each id a new index is created using Enum.with_index and the item is updated.

 (This might not be the best implementation for updating a list of items, so